psychlopsdev/PsychlopsJS/readme.md

 ﻿About This Project
 ====================

-Psychlops is a frer toolkit/library for drawing various types of visual stimulus used in the Vision science.
+Psychlops is a frer toolkit/library for drawing various types of visual stimulus used in the vision science.
 This is the JavaScript version running on web-browsers.
-Web-site of project including C++ version is at [osjn.jp](http://psychlops.osdn.jp/).
+Web-site of project including C++ version is at [osdn.jp](http://psychlops.osdn.jp/).

 Samples with online editor